Setup for the integration tests

 Preparing the integration tests

-In order for the integration tests for CAS to run successfully, the following steps must be performed beforehand:
+In order for the integration tests for CAS to run successfully, the following steps must be carried out beforehand:

 Step 1:

-A registered service must be created for CAS to allow the tests to communicate with CAS endpoints.
-This can be easily simulated by writing the following keys to etcd:
+A registered service for CAS must be created so that the tests can communicate with the CAS endpoints.
+This can be easily simulated by writing the following keys into the etcd:

 etcdctl mkdir /dogu/inttest